Edamalakkudy: Elections, 2016

 During the legislative elections of 2016, 180 government officials applied for this location in spite of its remoteness.
 12 were selected to conduct the election.
 To reach the polling station, they had to travel 44 km by road and then walk three km deep inside the forest.
 The polling team was assisted by another 40 officials including the police, forest and medical team.
 Ham radio was used for communication as other modes were not accessible.
 There were nearly 1,800 voters in this station.
 The government officers opted this hard location because it is otherwise restricted to visitors.
 Volunteers of various political parties also visited the village for campaigning.
 During the trip to the polling station deep inside the forest, there were many hitches like the presence of wild animals.
 In spite of some delay, the polling team managed to arrive at the station well in time.

-The village has no motor-able road, no power or communication network.
+The village has no motor-able road, no power or Telecommunications network.
 700 families live here.